 Many groups and individuals share the responsibility for teaching good sportsmanship.
 Sportsmanship is a result of the philosophy and policy of the Board of Education, the regulations and procedures established by the administration, the directions and programs set by the athletic director, the expectations and teachings of the coach, the modeling and behavior of the athletes, the spirit created by the cheerleaders and the reactions of the spectators.
-All of the people involved must continuously keep the development of sportsmanship in the forefront as a primary purpose for interscholastic athletic programs in an educational institution.
+All of the people involved must continuously keep the development of sportsmanship at the forefront as a primary purpose for interscholastic athletic programs in an educational institution.

-Visiting team members, students and adult spectators are guests to be accorded all the courtesy and consideration that a friendly well-mannered and well-intentioned host would normally give.
+Visiting team members, students, and adult spectators are guests to be accorded all the courtesy and consideration that a friendly, well-mannered and well-intentioned host would normally give.
 The visitors, in turn, are to act as invited guests, using the home school’s facilities with care and respecting the rules and customs of the home school.

 Officials are the proper authorities to make decisions regarding rules and their interpretation; these decisions should be accepted.
-Spectators, coaches and student/athletes must recognize that their conduct plays an important role in establishing the reputation of their school and that their positive actions can relate directly to the success of their teams.
+Spectators, coaches, and student/athletes must recognize that their conduct plays an important role in establishing the reputation of their school and that their positive actions can relate directly to the success of their teams.
 Remember that an athletic contest is only a game.